A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Results

 \subsubsection{Linear Probing}

 \textit{\textbf{Adaptation strategy}}.
 We use the features extracted from the vision encoder $\theta_f(\cdot)$ as input of an additional linear classifier, whose parameters are fine-tuned during adaptation.
+Concretely, we employed the same multi-class logistic regression optimizer as in CLIP paper \citep{Radford2021}, \textit{\textit{i.e.}}, L-BFGS \citep{optim}.
 This strategy, which is commonly referred to as Linear Probe (LP) in the literature, is further validated empirically in the ablation experiments presented in Section \ref{ablation_experiments}.

 \textit{\textbf{Adaptation resources}}.
-To evaluate common scenarios, two data regimes are studied: \textit{i)} \textit{low data regime}, in which only a few support (i.e., labeled) images for each category in the target dataset are retrieved for adaptation ($k=\{1, 5, 10\})$, and \textit{ii)}: \textit{large data regime}, where a large percentage of the dataset is used during adaptation, i.e. $\{20\%, 40\%, 60\%, 80\%\}$.
+To evaluate common scenarios, two data regimes are studied: \textit{i)} \textit{low data regime}, in which only a few support (\textit{i.e.}, labeled) images for each category in the target dataset are retrieved for adaptation ($k=\{1, 5, 10\})$, and \textit{ii)}: \textit{large data regime}, where a large percentage of the dataset is used during adaptation, \textit{i.e.} $\{20\%, 40\%, 60\%, 80\%\}$.

 \textit{\textbf{Training/testing splits}}.
-The test subset remains the same across all data regimes, using $20\%$ of the target dataset.
+The test subset remains the same across all data regimes, using $20\%$ of the target dataset, with the exemption of MMAC, for which we employed the official challenge validation partition for testing.
 From the training subset, only a number of samples corresponding to the target data regime are randomly retrieved for adapting the pre-trained model.
 This process is averaged across 5 cross-validation folds.

 \textit{\textbf{Baselines}}.
-To validate the benefits of the proposed foundation model, other common transfer learning strategies are evaluated: \textit{i)}: LP of task-specific models (TSMs), in which the model is pre-trained using only all samples that contain a subset of classes included in the assembly dataset, in a standard supervised way, \textit{ii)}: LP with unsupervised pre-training, using SimCLR, \textit{iii)}: LP with transfer learning from natural images, using the backbone pre-trained on ImageNet, and \textit{iv)}: dataset-specific models via standard supervised training (i.e. full network tuning in the target dataset) with weights pre-trained on ImageNet.
+To validate the benefits of the proposed foundation model, other common transfer learning strategies are evaluated: \textit{i)}: LP of task-specific models (TSMs), in which the model is pre-trained using only all samples that contain a subset of classes included in the assembly dataset, in a standard supervised way, \textit{ii)}: LP with unsupervised pre-training, using SimCLR, \textit{iii)}: LP with transfer learning from natural images, using the backbone pre-trained on ImageNet, and \textit{iv)}: dataset-specific models via fully fine-tuning all network parameters on the target dataset, with weights pre-trained on ImageNet.
 For more details on the different baselines, we refer the reader to Sections \ref{ssec:pretBsaelines} and \ref{ssec:supBsaelines}.

 The results for transferability through image features adaptation on the evaluation datasets are presented in Figure \ref{fig:transferability}.

 \textit{\textbf{Task-specific models (TSMs)}.} The obtained results unveil the limitations of task-specific models regarding transferability.
 While they perform well for the task they have been trained on, with enough pre-training data (see Figure \ref{fig:transferability}: TSM$_{DR}$ on MESSIDOR or TSM$_{Glaucoma}$ on REFUGE), their performance degrades in more challenging scenarios.
 Concretely, this occurs when \textit{i)}: the pre-training dataset is relatively smaller (see Figure \ref{fig:transferability}: TSM$_{Diseases}$ on FIVES), and \textit{ii)}: the models are adapted to unseen tasks (see Figure \ref{fig:transferability}: TSM$_{Glaucoma}$ on MESSIDOR, or TSM$_{DR}$ on 20x3).